wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

-## Automatic Relayers
+## Standard Relayers

-Automatic relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of Verifiable Action Approvals (VAAs) to recipient contracts compatible with the automatic relayer API.
+Standard relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of Verifiable Action Approvals (VAAs) to recipient contracts compatible with the standard relayer API.

 ### Key Features